Controversial Okanagan MLA has a 'journalist' on her payroll | iNFOnews | Thompson-Okanagan's News Source

 Image Credit: FACEBOOK/Tara Armstrong

 Former BC Conservative and now One BC MLA Tara Armstrong's brief time in the legislature since the provincial election last fall has been mired in controversy.
-The latest involves Armstrong paying a communications advisory who sets himself out as a journalist.
+The latest involves Armstrong paying a communications advisor who calls himself a journalist.

 Armstrong is the MLA for Kelowna-Lake Country-Coldstream.
-She was elected as a BC Conservative, left the party to sit as an independent in solidarity with Vancouver-Quilchena MLA Dallas Brodie who was kicked out of the Conservative party for mocking residential school survivors.
+She was elected as a BC Conservative then quickly left the party to sit as an independent in solidarity with Vancouver-Quilchena MLA Dallas Brodie who was kicked out of the Conservative party for mocking residential school survivors.

-Armstrong has hired Wyatt Claypool as a communications advisor, but he still reports on Armstrong and the new One BC party formed with Brodie.
+Armstrong has hired Wyatt Claypool as a communications advisor, but he still "reports" on Armstrong and the new One BC party Armstrong formed with Brodie.
 Claypool is a contributor and host for the National Telegraph which calls itself an “independent news blog”.

 Okanagan College communications professor and former journalist Edward Henczel said that reporting on your own employer crosses a line, regardless of whether or not they're a politician.